doctorfree/MusicPlayerPlus/mppcava/README.md

 As of version 0.4.0 all options are done in the config file, no more command-line arguments!

-By default a configuration file is created upon first launch in `$XDG_CONFIG_HOME/cava/config` or `$HOME/.config/cava/config`, but cava can also be made to use a different file with the `-p` option.
+By default a configuration file is created upon first launch in `$XDG_CONFIG_HOME/mppcava/config` or `$HOME/.config/mppcava/config`, but mppcava can also be made to use a different file with the `-p` option.

-Sending cava a SIGUSR1 signal, will force cava to reload its configuration file.
+Sending mppcava a SIGUSR1 signal, will force mppcava to reload its configuration file.
 Thus, it behaves as if the user pressed <kbd>r</kbd> in the terminal.
 One might send a SIGUSR1 signal using `pkill` or `killall`.
 For example:
 ```
-$ pkill -USR1 cava
+$ pkill -USR1 mppcava
 ```

-Similarly, sending cava a SIGUSR2 signal will only reload the colors from the configuration file, which is the same as pressing <kbd>c</kbd> in the terminal.
+Similarly, sending mppcava a SIGUSR2 signal will only reload the colors from the configuration file, which is the same as pressing <kbd>c</kbd> in the terminal.
 This is slightly faster than reloading the entire config as the audio processing does not need to reinitialize.
 ```
-$ pkill -USR2 cava
+$ pkill -USR2 mppcava
 ```

 **Examples on how the equalizer works:**

-The equalizer is DEPRECATED as of 0.8.0, can be brought back by popular request.

     [eq]
     1=0